 About Buffalo Chicken Dip

-This easy buffalo chicken dip is always a crowd pleaser, and especially if you and your guests like a little bit of a kick.
+This easy buffalo chicken dip is always a crowd-pleaser, especially if you and your guests like a little bit of a kick in their appetizers.

-This dip gets its namesake for the buffalo sauce, and for good reason – it has the kind of heat and flavor that has mass appeal.
+This dip gets its namesake from the buffalo wing sauce, and for good reason – it has all the heat and flavor from the classic sauce that’s earned mass appeal.
 It’s a vinegar-based sauce made with melted butter and spices (like cayenne pepper), and when combined with savory chicken, cheese, and ranch dressing, you’ve got a combination that’s hard to stop eating.

 Plus, you don’t need to be a heat lover to enjoy this dip.
 When served with crisp green veggies like celery or cucumbers, the heat is dialed down a tad, making it easier for all guests to enjoy the flavor.